 Mallorca in Pictures

-The petite seaside town of Port de Sóller is bustling with activity largely thanks to the iconic Tren de Sóller that connects Palma to Sóller.
+The petite seaside town of Port de Sóller is bustling with activity largely thanks to the Tren de Sóller that connects Palma to Sóller.
 The last leg of the route is via these brightly coloured trams that run alongside the beach.
+It’s an iconic Mallorca attraction that can be enjoyed in any weather.

 A serene swimming spot between the beaches of Cala s’Almunia and Caló des Moro.
 Both small, but perfectly formed beaches that will leave a lasting impression.